AdobeDocs/commerce-extensibility/src/pages/events/consume-events.md

 ## Using a Webhook URL

 When creating or editing an event registration, a webhook URL can be registered.
 Doing so will cause subscribed Commerce events sent to Adobe I/O Events to be forwarded to the specified webhook URL.
-Seeee [Introduction to Adobe I/O Events Webhooks](https://developer.adobe.com/events/docs/guides/) for more details.
+See [Introduction to Adobe I/O Events Webhooks](https://developer.adobe.com/events/docs/guides/) for more details.

 ## Using a Runtime Action